A wolf biologist works to promote understanding of these important apex predators.

 What Is the Job Demand for Wolf Biologists?

-Employment in the area of wildlife biology is expected to grow just 4% in the period 2014-2024.
-This is half the average of all jobs for the US at present.
-The reason for this slowdown is that much of the government work (the major employer) is subject to funding cuts.
+Employment in the area of wildlife biology is expected to grow just 5% between 2020 and 2030.* The reason for this slowdown is that much of the government work (the major employer) is subject to funding cuts.
 The present administration is yet to reveal specific details for the EPA and other environmental organizations.
 Some of this shortage could be taken up by growth in private industry contractual services or by academic research.

 Wolf Biology - Related Degrees